Stefan Dušan: Early reign

 Dušan's systematic offensive began in 1342, and in the end he conquered all Byzantine territories in the western Balkans as far as Kavala, except for the Peloponnesus and Thessaloniki, which he could not besiege due to his small fleet.
 There has been speculation that Dušan's ultimate goal was no less than to conquer Constantinople and replace the declining Byzantine Empire with a united Orthodox Greco-Serbian Empire under his control.
 In May 1344, his commander Preljub was stopped at Stephaniana by a Turkic force of 3,100.
 The Turks won the battle, but the victory was not enough to thwart the Serbian conquest of Macedonia.
 Faced with Dušan's aggression, the Byzantines sought allies in the Ottoman Turks, whom they brought into Europe for the first time.

-In 1343, Dušan added "of Romans (Greeks)" to his self-styled title "King of Serbia, Albania and the coast".
+In 1343, Dušan added "of Romans" to his self-styled title "King of Serbia, Albania and the coast" ("Romans" is equivalent to "Greeks" in Serbian documents).
 In another instance, in a charter issued to the fortified city of Krujë, Dušan referred to himself as "King of the Bulgarians".
-In 1345 he began calling himself tsar, equivalent of Emperor, as attested in charters to two athonite monasteries, one from November 1345 and the other from January 1346, and around Christmas 1345 at a council meeting in Serres, which was conquered on 25 September 1345, he proclaimed himself "Tsar of the Serbs and Romans" (Romans is equivalent to Greeks in Serbian documents).
+In 1345 he began calling himself tsar, equivalent of Emperor, as attested in charters to two athonite monasteries, one from November 1345 and the other from January 1346, and around Christmas 1345 at a council meeting in Serres, which had been conquered on 25 September 1345, he proclaimed himself "Tsar of the Serbs and Romans".